sammcj/github-app-installation-token/README.md

 and either:

-- `GITHUB_ORGANIZATION` - The GitHub Organisation to get the application installation for, if not specified will use the current repository instead or
+- `GITHUB_ORG` - The GitHub Organisation to get the application installation for, if not specified will use the current repository instead or
 - `GITHUB_REPOSITORY_OWNER` - The GitHub Repository Owner to get the application installation for, if not specified will use the current repository instead